 Spills related to London Hydro activities can stem from the approximate 15,980 transformers in use, from the fleet and equipment or from facility operations.
-In 2018 there were 23 distribution equipment spills and 8 vehicle spills.
+In 2019 there were 17 distribution equipment spills and 13 vehicle spills.
 Properly trained and equipped employees immediately respond to spills to protect health and safety and contain and cleanup the spills to mitigate any potential effects on the environment.
-In 2018, as a result of a catastrophic transformer failure incident that was caused by external factors, insulating mineral oil entered the storm sewer and entered into a nearby water courses.
-London Hydro's Spill Response and Environmental staff responded with Emergency Spill Contractors and Environmental consultants to manage the spill response, restoration, remediation and regulatory communication responsibilities.
+London Hydro's Spill Response and Environmental staff respond to spills to manage the spill response, restoration, remediation and regulatory communication responsibilities.
+London Hydro also retains approved Emergency Spill Contractors and Environmental consultants when required.

-London Hydro has incorporated 38 mobile spill kits to ensure that each crew can appropriately respond to spills.
+London Hydro has incorporated 40 mobile spill kits to ensure that each crew can appropriately respond to spills.
 Two vehicles have also been fully equipped and dedicated to responding to spill scenarios.
 London Hydro's facility is equipped with 10 varying types of stationary spill kits that are strategically located and specifically designed for each location's activity and risk.
 An additional 15 ice melt receptacles, stationed in high pedestrian/vehicular traffic areas, are also equipped with spill absorbent material.